Prices increase 10 January

 The first SPIE Ophthalmic Technologies conference was held in Los Angeles in 1991.
 It covered exciting emerging technologies including excimer laser beam delivery systems for corneal refractive surgery, laser Doppler interferometry to measure axial eye length and retinal thickness and the concept of electrode array for artificial vision.
 Since then, each year, the conference has continued to showcase advances and new emerging ophthalmic technologies that had a transformative impact on clinical ophthalmology.
 We will provide a perspective on the technologies presented at the conference, how they have evolved, their impact on ophthalmic care and the future of ophthalmic technologies.

-Adaptive Optics for the Eye (Invited Paper)
+Adaptive optics for the eye (Invited Paper)

 Author(s): Austin Roorda, Univ. of California, Berkeley (United States)

-26 January 2025 • 10:55 AM - 11:15 AM PST
+26 January 2025 • 10:55 AM - 11:15 AM PST | Moscone South, Room 156 (Upper Mezz)

 Show Abstract + Hide Abstract